Timothy Leary: Millbrook and psychedelic counterculture (1963–1967)

 By 1966, use of psychedelics by America's youth had reached such proportions that serious concern about the drugs and their effect on American culture was expressed in the national press and halls of government.
-In response to this concern, Senator Thomas Dodd convened Senate subcommittee hearings to try to better understand the drug-use phenomenon, eventually with the intention of "stamping out" such usage by criminalizing it.
+Senator Thomas Dodd convened Senate subcommittee hearings to try to better understand the drug-use phenomenon, eventually with the intention of "stamping out" such usage by criminalizing it.
 Leary was one of several expert witnesses called to testify at these hearings.
 In his testimony, Leary said, "the challenge of the psychedelic chemicals is not just how to control them, but how to use them."
-He implored the subcommittee not to criminalize psychedelic drug use, which he felt would only serve to exponentially increase its usage among America's youth while removing the safeguards that controlled "set and setting" provided.
+He implored the subcommittee not to criminalize psychedelic drug use, which he felt would only increase its usage among American youth while removing the safeguards that controlled "set and setting" provided.
 When subcommittee member Ted Kennedy asked Leary whether LSD usage was "extremely dangerous", Leary replied, "Sir, the motorcar is dangerous if used improperly...Human stupidity and ignorance is the only danger human beings face in this world."
-To conclude his testimony, Leary suggested that legislation be enacted that would require LSD users to be adults who were competently trained and licensed, so that such individuals could use LSD "for serious purposes, such as spiritual growth, pursuit of knowledge, or their own personal development."
+To conclude his testimony, Leary suggested that legislation be enacted that would require LSD users to be competently trained and licensed adults, so that LSD could be used "for serious purposes, such as spiritual growth, pursuit of knowledge, or their own personal development."
 He argued that without such licensing, the US would face "another era of prohibition."
-Leary's testimony proved ineffective; on October 6, 1966, just months after the subcommittee hearings, LSD was banned in California, and by October 1968, it was banned nationwide by the Staggers-Dodd Bill.
+Leary's testimony was ineffective; on October 6, 1966, just months after the subcommittee hearings, LSD was banned in California, and by October 1968, it was banned nationwide by the Staggers-Dodd Bill.

 In 1966, Folkways Records recorded Leary reading from his book The Psychedelic Experience, and released the album The Psychedelic Experience: Readings from the Book "The Psychedelic Experience.
 A Manual Based on the Tibetan...".